 Not too long ago I received a promotional copy of a new book by Kyle Strobel entitled Metamorpha: Jesus as a Way of Life.
-Promotional books oftentimes aren’t of the greatest quality and when I saw that this was, in fact, Lee Strobel‘s son (Case for Faith, Case for Christ, Case for a Creator) I was underwhelmed.
+Promotional books often aren’t of the greatest quality and when I saw that Kyle was Lee Strobel‘s son (Case for Faith, Case for Christ, Case for a Creator) I was underwhelmed.
 I had tried Strobel’s Case for a Creator and while the volume had grasped my interest initially, I became discombobulated and bored as the volume continued.

-I felt like Lee’s writing skills as an investigative journalist didn’t carry over well to full-length volumes and this challenge for journalists seemed to be confirmed by David Aikman‘s The Delusion of Disbelief.
+I felt like Lee’s writing skills as an investigative journalist didn’t carry over well to full-length volumes and this challenge for journalists seems confirmed by David Aikman‘s The Delusion of Disbelief.
 In any case, my skepticism was high, but I began to plunge ahead – and I was pleasantly surprised.

 Kyle Strobel writes with clarity, honesty, and wisdom I have seldom encountered except among some of the greatest authors.
 I can rank him without hyperbole alongside C.S.
 Lewis (Mere Christianity, Chronicles of Narnia) and George MacDonald (Diary of an Old Soul, Unspoken Sermons).
 The quality of his writing is superb, the content is clear and concise, the depth of his knowledge is impressive.